MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_ChangeGroupLicenseAssignments.md

     ![Screen image displaying group license option selected with the current licenses and Assignments menu option highlighted](./media/lp1-mod2-change-group-license.png)

-1. On the Update license assignments blade, select another license, clear the selection of an existing license, add or remove license options, or any combination.
+1. On the Update license assignments blade, select **Windows 10 Enterprise E3** license, clear the selection of an existing license, add or remove license options, or any combination.

 1. When complete, select **Save**.